pwc-code-generator/pwc-generator-sample/readme.md

 It's only it.
 You can write the remaining code as you want.
 PWC will offer some tools to help you with code generation.
 See it below.

+**IMPORTANT:** If you are creating a new generator, please include it on the [PWC Readme](https://github.com/pwc-code-generator/pwc), on the section *Generators*, to help pwc users find your generator.

 ## PWC Tools for Generator

 PWC offers some methods that can help you to make your generators with practicality.
 Let's see these methods: